CUTEPritha01/web-application/README.md

-hey it's from mcp testing server
+hey it's from mcp server